zeroluck/docs/sources/admin-guide/saml/outbound-saml.md

 ## Requirement for Outbound SAML from Gluu Server

-Outbound SAML setup from Gluu Server is pretty easy with Gluu Server oxTrust GUI.
+Outbound SAML setup from Gluu Server is pretty easy using the Gluu Server's oxTrust GUI.
-Gluu Server require couple of points from that website which will create the SAML connection with Gluu Server.
-Here are some points stated below:
+The Gluu Server requires the following pieces of information from the website which will create the SAML connection:

 * Metadata of website.
 * Required attributes of website.